kobajs/gist-light/README.md

 files, the gist should have the respective tags/badges).
 - [ ] Fork: Username/Avatar of the last 3 users who forked it with avatar linking to the fork.

+## Tradeoffs

+- For the fork, it will be the first 3 users since it's not possible to sort by date.
+(The other option was to run through entire fork pagination to get the last 3 users).
+In order to make this project fast, it will be added a deep investigation as TODO

+## TODO

+- [ ] Investigate fork list sorting